-Dmitry Velikovsky was selected for the 2021 European Press Prize shortlist with ‘Kirill and Katya: Love, offshores, and administrative resources.
+Dmitry Velikovsky has won the 2021 European Press Prize Investigative Reporting Award with ‘Kirill and Katya: Love, offshores, and administrative resources.
 How marrying Putin’s daughter gave Kirill Shamalov a world of opportunity.’

 Dmitry Velikovsky is an investigative reporter with IStories and OCCRP.
 Over the past two decades, Velikovsky has worked in several roles as an observer, field reporter, producer, and fixer.